From Gisela’s place, Katelyn had managed to convince Elizabeth to stay for the night, so they could discuss Olivia’s relationship with Ryan.

 sitting in the window near her brother, chatting on the phone, perhaps with Ryan.

-At the dining table, Martha sat with a glass of wine lifted to her mouth, waiting for Elizabeth to finish talking.
-“Um, got some news.
+At the dining table, Martha waited for Elizabeth to finish speaking, then said, “Um, got some news.
 Gisela’s baby’s my grandson.”
-She returned the glass on the
+She sipped her wine.

 “Go away.”
 Elizabeth pulled the teapot to her side.
 “What are you trying to say?”